isomerpages/ogp-buildforgood/index.md

   - infopic:
       title: A month-long citizen hackathon
-      description: From tackling scams and environmental problems to healthcare and employment issues, find out more about the teams' solutions to build a better Singapore.
+      description: From tackling scams and environmental problems to healthcare and employment issues, discover more about the solutions aimed at building a better Singapore.
       button: explore projects
       url: /projects/ahmapower/